 Should you have any questions or comments, please email us at EXL_Notifications@denvergov.org.

-The Denver Department of Excise and Licenses will be forming a Liquor Common Consumption Work Group (LCCWG) to develop agency rules and hearing policies and procedures for the certification of Promotional Associations, the licensure of Common Consumption Areas, and the creation of Entertainment Districts in the City and County of Denver.
+The Denver Department of Excise and Licenses has formed a Liquor Common Consumption Work Group (LCCWG) to develop agency rules and hearing policies and procedures for the certification of Promotional Associations, the licensure of Common Consumption Areas, and the creation of Entertainment Districts in the City and County of Denver.